Nothing has a greater impact on your figure than a pair of well-sculpted shoulders.

 Training your shoulders has several benefits beyond the aesthetic.
 Dr. Mike Clark, DPT explains the reasons why shoulder workouts are important, particularly strengthening exercises for the shoulder muscles.

-Here are some of the key benefits why training the shoulder muscles matters according to the doctor.
+Here are some of the key benefits of why training the shoulder muscles matters according to the doctor.

 - Improves and enhances your posture.